OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

   };

   // Load gists for the user using the GitHub API
-  // and build the list
+  // and build the list.
   function loadGists(user, callback) {
     getUserGists(user, function(gists, error){
       if (error) {